shivannis/xandr-docs-public/xandr-docs/articles/monetize/curated-deals.md

 ---
-title : Microsoft Monetize - Curated Deals description : This page covers concepts on Curated Deals and addresses common questions associated with it. ms.date: 10/28/2023
+title: Microsoft Monetize - Curated Deals
+description: This page covers concepts on Curated Deals and addresses common questions associated with it. ms.date: 10/28/2023
 ---